ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Which lightweight e-bike conversion kit is best?

-I can’t really comment on the Bikee mid-drive kit, as it’s not currently available and there’s not a lot of info out there.
-On paper it looks fantastic and if it works as they say, then it will be very popular.
+I can’t comment on the Bikee mid-drive kit, as it’s not currently available and there’s not a lot of info out there.
+On paper, it looks fantastic and if it works as they say, then it will be very popular.

 If you’re looking for a cheaper option and don’t mind compromising on the weight slightly, then the Yose Power front hub motor kit combined with the UPP 36v 5Ah mini bottle battery is fantastic value for money.